ollama/ollama/docs/api.md

 - `name`: name of the model to pull
 - `insecure`: (optional) allow insecure connections to the library.
 Only use this if you are pulling from your own library during development.
+- `stream`: (optional) if `false` the response will be be returned as a single response object, rather than a stream of objects

 ### Request